muhtasiim/muhtasiim/README.md

 - Back-end: Node.js, PHP, Python, Java, MySQL

 ## What I'm up to
-- Building robust web applications with a touch of innovation.
+- Building robust web applications with a touch of innovation
 - Collaborating on GitHub for the next big thing.
+- learning flutter

 ## Fun Facts
 - Love exploring new places and their cultures.